Have you heard of a fruit tree guild? They’re a way of designing and planting your garden to give maximum support to the health of your fruit trees.

 The garden beds at Perth’s Urban Orchard in Perth contain a lot of the elements.
 We’re not sure if they are specifically modeled on guilds but many beds meet the criteria.

-We were very taken by this beautiful community garden at Perth Cultural Centre and have also written about it here and here.
+We were very impressed with this beautiful urban orchard at Perth Cultural Centre and have also written about it here and here.

 One of the things we noticed about this garden was the focus on edible and medicinal plants.
 Many of the plants came from all around the world, with a few Australian natives mixed in.